 At Corfe Castle Community Pre-School we provide nurturing care and stimulating education for children aged two years and over in our fantastic purpose-built home.

 We focus on providing a safe and caring environment, with lots of opportunities for children to explore new activities, so that they discover the world for themselves and learn at their own pace.
 We aim to open up their horizons, help them make friends to grow up with and give them the confidence to make the most of life right from the start.

 Lots of activities are taken outdoors, (daily run, wellie walks and lots more), as we believe that fresh air, fun and exercise help our children to be happy and healthy.

 Our Ofsted Record

 We are Ofsted regulated and inspected, with consistently good reports, and we work within the Early Years Foundation Stage – the universal guidelines for early years education which was first introduced in 2008.
-Our latest Ofsted inspection in September 2012 was very positive, click here to read the full Ofsted report.
+Click here to read our Ofsted report.

 What Ofsted say . . .
 “Children are happy, motivated and eager to join in the wide range of fun and stimulating play and learning experiences.
 The skilled team of staff have a secure knowledge of how to promote children's learning and development.
 This means that children are making good progress in their learning.”

 Corfe Castle Community Pre-School is a not-for-profit charity which is managed by the volunteers of the Parents Management Committee.
 Every penny we earn in fees goes straight back into making the service we provide better.

 Every parent is automatically a member of the Committee, although the key roles, (chair, treasurer, secretary etc.), are filled via nomination at the annual AGM.